Hazlewood Strikes As Australia Look To Retain Ashes - UrduPoint

 England were making steady progress during a third-wicket partnership of 141 between Rory Burns (81) and captain Joe Root (71).

-Victory in this match would see holders Australia retain the Ashes at 2-1 up with one to play in a five-Test series.
+"It's up there," he told reporters after stumps.
+"I've been consistent in the last two-and-a half Tests.
+The body feels fresh.

-England resumed on 23-1, with left-handed opener Burns 15 not out and nightwatchman Craig Overton three not out after Cummins had dismissed makeshift opener Joe Denly on Thursday.
+"I am bowling a lot of deliveries at off stump and on the pads due to my action.
+It's only a little change but I have worked hard on it."
+Hazlewood was ably assisted by fellow paceman Pat Cummins, unlucky not to take a wicket on Friday.

-Overton had added just two to his score when he edged a full-length, rising delivery from Hazlewood to second slip, where Smith held a waist-high catch.
+"Patty rarely bowls a bad spell to be honest," Hazlewood said.
+"He just gets better every time he bowls."
+Defeat in Manchester would end England's chances of regaining the Ashes at 2-1 down with one to play in a five-Test series.

-Burns, who scored a century in the first Test, cover-drove Mitchell Starc for a resounding four.
+"We probably wouldn't have liked to lose a couple of wickets at the end but I think we are only a couple of partnerships away (from avoiding the follow-on)," said left-handed opener Burns after his third score of fifty or more this Ashes.

-Burns's back-foot drive for four off Starc, playing his first match of the series, and a steered boundary off the left-arm fast bowler saw him to a 100-ball fifty.
+England resumed on 23-1, with Burns 15 not out and nightwatchman Craig Overton three not out.

-- Root's reprieve - England were 125-2 at tea, with Burns 62 not out -- his third score of fifty or more this series -- and Root unbeaten on 47.
+Overton had added just two to his score when he edged Hazlewood to Smith at second slip.

-Root, who had his box snapped by a Starc delivery and was struck a painful blow on the leg by Cummins, should have been out on 54.
+Burns, who scored his maiden Test century in the series opener at Edgbaston, cover-drove Mitchell Starc for four and a steered boundary off the left-arm fast bowler, playing his first match of the series, saw him to a 100-ball fifty.

 But an edge off Cummins went between Australia captain and wicketkeeper Tim Paine -- who should have gone for the catch -- and David Warner at first slip.